AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Overview.md

     -   WAF Security Center
     -   WAF Access Center |
 |Security Center|Seven types of host logs, four types of network logs, and three types of security logs|All available regions|-   Enterprise Edition
 -   The **log analysis** feature must be enabled in the Security Center console.
+For more information, see [Enable the log analysis feature](/intl.en-US/Data Collection/Cloud product collection/Security Center logs/Enable the log analysis feature.md).

 |-   Logstore